ItzYashvardhan/GuiXAPI/README.md

-# GuiManager
+# LimeFrameGUI

-GuiManager is a powerful and flexible library for creating and managing in-game GUIs (Graphical User Interfaces) in Minecraft Bukkit/Spigot plugins.
+LimeFrameGUI is a powerful and flexible library for creating and managing in-game GUIs (Graphical User Interfaces) in Minecraft Bukkit/Spigot plugins.
 It simplifies the process of building interactive inventories, handling clicks, and managing multiple pages.
+It is based on KotlinDSL

 ## Features
 - **Easy GUI Creation**: Quickly create custom inventories with specified titles and row counts.
 - **Item Management**: Add, set, and remove `GuiItem`s with associated click handlers.
 - **Multi-Page Support**: Organize complex GUIs into multiple pages for better navigation.